ppy/osu-wiki/news/2025/2025-01-20-community-mentorship-program-spring-2025-signups-now-open.md

 The Community Mentorship Program serves as a place for upcoming mappers, modders, and storyboarders to develop their skills under the guidance of more experienced members in the community.
 If you've ever found yourself wanting to expand your current knowledge, this might just be the opportunity you need.

-Over the course of a cycle, you'll have the opportunity to learn from your mentor, participate in various mentorship events such speedmapping contests, organise guest difficulties for your mapsets on our job board, and more!
+Over the course of a cycle, you'll have the opportunity to learn from your mentor, participate in various mentorship events such as speedmapping contests, organise guest difficulties for your mapsets on our job board, and more!

 On the public side of things, [our Discord server](https://discord.com/invite/Ft2FtXmBgx) offers general mapping discussion, feedback channels, the guest difficulty job board and more!
 We also announce mapping opportunities for tournaments and other relevant events on the server.
 If you happen to be running an event that you feel is relevant, feel free to reach out to the [Organisation Team](https://docs.google.com/spreadsheets/d/1dVbDmk2Z6RsosS8rN11cfjCPMLKMuCjrICOVqTW2KH4/edit?usp=sharing)!